ALSO CONTAINS NONPLANT FOOD INGREDIENT: 25% ALGAE EXTRACT

 Calcium is the most underestimated nutrient used in agriculture.
 Only nitrogen and potassium are required in larger amounts by plants.

 Calcium also plays a role in the cell expansion/division in the plant.
-Cell division is a function of Calcium and water, and well maintained levels of Calcium in the tissues and fruit will provide the plant the opportunity for fruit sizing.
-For continued healthy growth, a readily available supply of Calcium is essential.
+Cell division is a function of Calcium and water, and well-maintained levels of Calcium in the tissues and fruit will provide the plant the opportunity for fruit sizing.
+For continued healthy growth, readily available supply of Calcium is essential.

 • One micron or less particle size